French cuisine: Nord Pas-de-Calais, Picardy, Normandy, and Brittany

 The coastline supplies many crustaceans, sea bass, monkfish and herring.
 Normandy has top-quality seafood, such as scallops and sole, while Brittany has a supply of lobster, crayfish and mussels.

 Normandy is home to a large population of apple trees; apples are often used in dishes, as well as cider and Calvados.
 The northern areas of this region, especially Nord, grow ample amounts of wheat, sugar beets and chicory.
 Thick stews are found often in these northern areas as well.

 The produce of these northern regions is also considered some of the best in the country, including cauliflower and artichokes.
 Buckwheat grows widely in Brittany as well and is used in the region's galettes, called jalet, which is where this dish originated.

 Loire Valley and central France

 High-quality fruits come from the Loire Valley and central France, including cherries grown for the liqueur Guignolet and Belle Angevine pears.
 The strawberries and melons are also of high quality.

 Fish are seen in the cuisine, often served with a beurre blanc sauce, as well as wild game, lamb, calves, Charolais cattle, Géline fowl, and goat cheeses.

 Young vegetables are used often, as are the specialty mushrooms of the region, champignons de Paris.
 Vinegars from Orléans are a specialty ingredient used as well.

 Burgundy and Franche-Comté

 Burgundy and Franche-Comté are known for their wines.
-Pike, perch, river crabs, snails, game, redcurrants, blackcurrants are from both Burgundy and Franche-Comté.
+Pike, perch, river crabs, snails, game, redcurrants, blackcurrants all originate here.